Brit Solli

-Brit Solli (born 1959) is a Norwegian archaeologist and Professor of Medieval archaeology at the Museum of Cultural History in Oslo.
-Until 2005, she was Professor in Historic Archaeology at the University of Tromsø.
+Brit Solli (1959-2026) was a Norwegian archaeologist and professor of medieval archaeology at the Museum of Cultural History in Oslo.
+Until 2005, she was professor in historic archaeology at the University of Tromsø.

-From August 2012, Solli has been appointed to be Scientific Director at the Centre for Advanced Study (CAS), at The Norwegian Academy of Science and Letters in Oslo, for a period of three years.
+Solli was scientific director at the Centre for Advanced Study (CAS) from 2012 to 2015, at The Norwegian Academy of Science and Letters in Oslo.

 Research and academic achievements

-Solli's areas of research span a wide array of themes, including Archaeological research history, theory and method, archaeology and identity, archaeology of gender, archaeology and zoo-archaeology, cultural heritage management and archaeology of Old Norse religion.
-Solli has also carried out research on Christianisation of the Norse, urbanization, and socio-political history of the Viking Age and Middle Ages.
+Solli's areas of research included a wide array of themes: archaeological research history, theory and method, archaeology and identity, archaeology of gender, archaeology and zoo-archaeology, cultural heritage management and archaeology of Old Norse religion.
+Solli also carried out research on Christianisation of the Norse, urbanization, and socio-political history of the Viking Age and Middle Ages.

-In addition to this, Solli has participated in numerous excavations, and has led the Veøya-project and the Borg III-project.
-She is currently involved in an interdisciplinary project which is supported by the Norwegian Research Council.
-The project, called Snow Patch Archaeological Research Cooperation, or SPARC, concerns archaeology and climate change.
+Solli participated in numerous excavations, and led the Veøya-project and the Borg III-project.
+She was also involved in an interdisciplinary project which was supported by the Norwegian Research Council (Snow Patch Archaeological Research Cooperation, or SPARC). related to archaeology and climate change.

-Solli was on the editorial board of Journal of the North Atlantic until 2011, and is currently on the editorial board of Current Swedish Archaeology.
-She was also one of the editors of Norwegian Archaeological Review until 2009.

-For the period of 2010 - 2011, Solli was Editor-in-Chief of the Norwegian archaeological journal VIKING.
+Solli was on the editorial board of Journal of the North Atlantic until 2011, and was on the editorial board of Current Swedish Archaeology.
+Until 2009 she was one of the editors of Norwegian Archaeological Review.
+In the period of 2010-2011, she was editor-in-chief of the Norwegian archaeological journal VIKING.

-In 1992, Solli was awarded a cultural prize for disseminating archaeology to the general public.
+In 1992, she was awarded a cultural prize for disseminating archaeology to the general public.
 The prize was awarded her in relation to the Veøya-project.

+Solli died on 6 April 2026.